 Episodes of altered awareness

-• Dissociative (non-epileptic) seizures, blackouts and faints: these symptoms can overlap and can look like epileptic seizures or faints (syncope)
+• Functional seizures (also called dissociative or non-epileptic) seizures, blackouts and faints: these symptoms can overlap and can look like epileptic seizures or faints (syncope)

 Symptoms often fluctuate and may vary from day to day or be present all the time.
 Some patients with FND may experience substantial or even complete remission followed by sudden relapses of symptoms.